vekunz/sveltekit-undici-formdata-issue/README.md

 This repository demonstrates an issue with the current SvelteKit version that uses undici for the fetch API.

+This reproduction belongs to this GitHub Issue https://github.com/sveltejs/kit/issues/5349.

 This repo has two branches, with two different versions of SvelteKit, because the issue changed a bit, after the latest update.

 To reproduce the issues, just execute this two commands on each branch: